omniedgeio/omniedge-frontend/markdowndocs/Docs/cases/hybrid-cloud.md

 ### 6. Install OmniEdge cli on Linux OS, Windows, or MacOS

-Install OmniEdge clients on your own hybrid clouds, choose the right one releated to the OS.
-You can read the [OmniEdge Instalation Instruction](/docs/article/install) for the details.
+Install OmniEdge clients on your own hybrid clouds, choose the right one related to the OS.
+You can read the [OmniEdge Installation Instruction](/docs/article/install) for the details.
 Here we take Linux for example:

-+ Download and install omnidge cli by running the following command:
++ Download and install OmniEdge cli by running the following command:

 ``` bash
 curl https://omniedge.io/install/omniedge-install.sh | bash
 ```

-+ Login By Secret-Key, You can generate secret-key on [omniedge web](https://omniedge.io/dashboard)
++ Login By Secret-Key, You can generate secret-key on [OmniEdge web](https://omniedge.io/dashboard)

 ```bash
 omniedge login -s yoursecuritykey